bobby060/pg-autohint/design_doc.md

 ## Testing Plan
 >How should the component be tested?
 - Component level unit testing
+  - We use the IMDB dataset on Postgres for unit testing.
+We generate SQL queries with various clauses to cover all possible node types in the EXPLAIN statement.
+This is to test our correctness when converting the json-formatted query plan into the deserialized tree structure.
+Our system should successfully convert all types of SQL queries.
+  - We come up with SQL queries that Postgres would generate sub-optimal query plans on.
+We then use our converter to get deserialized plan and apply our transformation rules to test the performance of our optimization.
+Relevant metrics include 1) optimization time; 2) execution time improvements obtained from EXPLAIN ANALYZE statements before and after optimization.
 - End to end benchmarks (?)

 ## Trade-offs and Potential Problems